Enabling Internet Connectivity for an ECS Without an EIP

 Running iptables -P INPUT ACCEPT will set default INPUT policy to ACCEPT, which poses security risks.
 You are advised to set security group rules to restrict inbound access.

-16. Run the following command to configure source network address translation (SNAT) to enable ECSs in the same network segment to access the Internet through the proxy ECS:
+19. Configure source network address translation (SNAT) to enable ECSs in the same network segment to access the Internet through the proxy ECS.

 iptables -t nat -A POSTROUTING -o eth0 -s subnet/netmask-bits -j SNAT --to nat-instance-ip